How to stream activity logs to an event hub

 Append body.records.category=AuditLogs to the search.
 The Microsoft Entra activity logs are shown in the following figure:

-If you cannot install an add-on in your Splunk instance (for example, if you're using a proxy or running on Splunk Cloud), you can forward these events to the Splunk HTTP Event Collector.
+If you can't install an add-on in your Splunk instance (for example, if you're using a proxy or running on Splunk Cloud), you can forward these events to the Splunk HTTP Event Collector.
 To do so, use this Azure function, which is triggered by new messages in the event hub.

 Activity log integration options and considerations